hashpage/index/readme.md

 ## How does it work?

-We automatically bake skins and widgets in this repository and publish them on live [hashpage.com](http://hashpage.com) to be available to users.
+We automatically bake skins and widgets from this repository and publish them on live [hashpage.com](http://hashpage.com) to make them available to users.

 ## Structure